-The central image (transposed here into bronze) on this lamp, is from the tondo of a red-figure kylix (drinking cup) by the Oedipus painter.
+The central image (transposed here into bronze) is from the tondo of a red-figure kylix (drinking cup) by the Oedipus painter.

 Oedipus ponders the riddle of the sphinx, which was: 'What walks on four legs at dawn, two at noon and three at dusk?'
 (Man) Oedipus solved the riddle and the sphinx, in despair at being outwitted, hurled herself from a rock to her death.
 The original is in the Vatican Museum and dates to ca 500BC.